zzpixels/zPixProxyScore/README.md

 You'll be prompted to enter:

 1. A list of proxies (one per line, format: `IP:PORT:USER:PASS`)
-2. An optional IPQualityScore API Key (can be saved for future runs)
+2. A IPQualityScore API Key (can be saved for future runs)

 ## 📝 Config Persistence